medha-007/Novartis_ODIR_Classification/README.md

 install requirements.txt

-Then open `ODIR5K_Binary_Classification.ipynb` or use the Google Colab link above.
+Then open `Novartis_submission_team_phoenix.ipynb` or use the Google Colab link above.

 ## Documentation